 Yes, coloured contact lenses are safe — as long as your contacts are properly prescribed, used and cared for.

 It's essential that you visit your optometrist for a proper contact lens fitting.
 This will ensure your coloured contacts are safe and comfortable and look natural on your eye.

-Just like regular contact lenses, colour contacts are not bad for your eyes if you follow your optometrist's instructions, particularly regarding how long you can wear your contacts and when you should replace your contacts.
+Just like regular contact lenses, coloured contacts are not bad for your eyes if you follow your optometrist's instructions, particularly regarding how long you can wear your contacts and when you should replace them.

 If you wear coloured contacts only on special occasions, daily disposable contact lenses are a great option.

 Do you need a prescription for colour contact lenses?

 Yes, you need a contact lens prescription to purchase coloured contacts legally in Australia and New Zealand.
 This is true even for coloured lenses that aren’t designed for vision correction.

 All contact lenses, worn for any purpose, require a valid contact lens prescription written by an optometrist and cannot be sold to consumers without one.